AlgebraicJulia/Decapodes.jl/docs/src/dec_operator_table.md

 ### Important Properties

-$C_k(K; \Z) \rightarrow C_{k - 1} (K; \Z) $
+$ \partial^k: Cₖ(K; ℤ) → Cₖ₋₁(K; ℤ) $

 The boundary operator linearly inputs linear combinations of k-chains (integers with respect to simplex orientation, represented by $ \Z $) on mesh K and outputs the combined (k-1)-chain sum of the boundary of those k-chains.

 $ ∂(∂c) = 0 $

 The formula above displays the property of nilpotency for the boundary operator.
 In other words, the boundary of a boundary is always zero.
 For example, the boundary of a line is its two endpoints, and the boundary of points is zero.
 The boundary of a ball is a hollow sphere, and the boundary of a hollow sphere is zero.
-This property applies to discrete chains as well.
+This property applies to chains as well.

 $ ⟨dω, c⟩ = ⟨ω, ∂c⟩ $

 The boundary operator is dual to the exterior derivative.
-In fact, the exterior derivative can be called the coboundary operator.
+In fact, the exterior derivative is defined as the coboundary operator.
 In other words, the exterior derivative of a form dω applied to the chain c is equivalent to the regular form ω applied to the boundary of that chain ∂c.
 This property is described in Generalized Stokes' Theorem and helps in the calculation of the exterior derivative.
-Consider ⟨ ⟩  to be brackets representing the inner product, where the inner product of a chain and a cochain is synonymous to integrating the cochain on the chain, requiring neither a metric nor a dot product.
+Consider ⟨ ⟩  to be brackets representing the inner product, where the inner product of a chain and a cochain is synonymous to integrating the cochain on the chain, not requiring a metric.
 It is also the discrete analogue of integrating a form over a region.

-$ \partial[v_o, v_1, ..., v_k] = \sum^k_{i=0}(-1)^i[v_o, ..., v_i, ..., v_k] $
+$ ∂[v₀, v₁, …, vₖ] = ∑ᵏᵢ₌₀ (−1)ⁱ [v₀, …, v̂ᵢ, …, vₖ] $

 The formula above displays how the boundary operator is computed/defined in the discrete setting.
 The operator inputs a chain with a particular ordering of vertices, where edges may look like $e=[v_0, v_1]$ and faces may look like $σ=[v_0, v_1, v_2]$.
 Let's assume the operator inputs the triangular face $σ_o=[v_0, v_1, v_2]$ surrounded by the edges $e_0=[v_0, v_1]$, $e_1=[v_1, v_2]$, and $e_2=[v_o, v_2]$.
 The boundary operator omits the i-th vertex of the face for each iteration.
 The operation determines the sign of this edge based on if 'i' is even or odd.
 For this face $σ_o$, the result $∂[v_o, v_1, v_2 ]=[v_1, v_2 ]−[v_o, v_2 ]+[v_o, v_1 ]=e_1−e_2+e_o$.
 If the reader creates a visual representation of the face and surrounding vertices, with orientations going from the first vertex and moving to the last, the result will be the same.

 ### Citations

-Discrete Exterior Calculus - Hirani
+Discrete Exterior Calculus - Hirani\
 Section 3.6 (pp. 35-36)

-Discrete Exterior Calculus - Desbrun et. al.
+Discrete Exterior Calculus - Desbrun et. al.\
 Section 5 (pp. 13-14)

-Notes on Discrete Exterior Calculus - Gillette
+Notes on Discrete Exterior Calculus - Gillette\
 Section 2.6 (p.
 10)

-Discrete Differential Forms for Computational Modeling - Desbrun et. al.
+Discrete Differential Forms for Computational Modeling - Desbrun et. al.\
 Section 3

 ## Exterior Derivative